claudecodeguide.dev

 3. Project Memory

-What you are actively working on.
+What you're actively working on.

 • Project names, tech stacks, and current status